-- What steps am I taking to build relationships with my students online? - How is my communication and feedback with students helping to cultivate my relationships with them?
+- What steps am I taking to build relationships with my students online? - relationships with them?

 Communicate

 Communicating is one of the most important (as well as most frequent) activities teachers engage in when teaching online.
 Communication can make or break your students' experience.